nikhil0o7/power-pharma-frontend/README.md

-# Vite React, Typescript Starter Project
+# Vite React, Typescript Project

-This is a starter project for building a React application with Vite and Typescript.
+This is a  project for building a React application with Vite and Typescript.

 ## Files